-The results show that the participants anticipated the "lock down" by starting to reduce travel two weeks in advance of March 16th 2020.
+The results show that the participants anticipated the full "lock down" by starting to reduce travel two weeks in advance of March 16th 2020.
 The number of trips fell by 40% from about 5 to about 3 per day.
-The activity spaces, measured as the 95% confidence ellipse around home, collapsed by 80%, but has since started to recover slowly.
+The activity spaces, measured as the 95% confidence ellipse around home, collapsed by 80%, but both have since nearly fully recovered.
+See the weekend activity spaces for examples.

-While the impact of gender and language-spoken is not large, on-going need to work at the work place attenuated the effects.
-In contrast to many other observations, the effect of income is not strongly varying: the only about 8% between the lowest and highest income groups.
+While the impact of gender and language-spoken is not large, on-going need to work at the workplace attenuated the effects.
+In contrast to many other observations, the effect of income is not as strong in our data: only about 8% between the lowest and highest income groups in most weeks.
+The impact of home office is as expected, reducing the total mileage strongly.

-The distances by trip, when undertaken, do not change much, but for walking and cycling.
+The distances by trip, when undertaken, do not change much except for walking and cycling.
 Cycling, in particular, sees a large increase in kilometers travelled.
-The increase is well beyond what the seasonal increase would imply, still the temporal patterns by time-of-day and type of day indicates its prime use as a fitness tool.
+The increase is well beyond what the seasonal causes would imply.
+Still, the temporal patterns by time-of-day and type of day indicates its prime use as a leisure tool.
+More detailed analysis confirms this assessment, as do comparisons with cycle counters in Basel and Zürich.